rekt-osbot/CGbot/NEW-FEATURES-GUIDE.md

 3. **"stocks" field support**:
    - The webhook handler now correctly processes webhooks with the "stocks" field
    - This ensures compatibility with your analytics platform's webhook format

+4. **Error Handling**:
+   - Improved error handling for MongoDB connection issues
+   - User-friendly error messages when the database is unavailable
+   - The app continues to work for webhook testing even when MongoDB is down

+## MongoDB Connection Issues

+If you encounter MongoDB connection errors, please check:

+1. **IP Whitelist**: Ensure your current IP address is added to the MongoDB Atlas whitelist
+   - Go to MongoDB Atlas dashboard → Network Access → Add IP Address
+   - You can add your current IP or use `0.0.0.0/0` to allow all IPs

+2. **Connection String**: Verify the `MONGODB_URI` environment variable is correctly set
+   - Should look like: `mongodb+srv://username:password@cluster0.ygywb.mongodb.net/database?retryWrites=true&w=majority`

+3. **Credentials**: Ensure the username and password in the connection string are correct

+4. **Network**: Check if your network allows outbound connections to MongoDB Atlas (port 27017)

+If you continue to have issues, the webhook testing functionality will still work, but alert storage and retrieval will be limited.

 ## Deployment